isaacOnline/rl_for_al/change-point/README.md

-This directory is a package that registers uniform and non uniform environments with Open AI Gym.
+This directory is a package that registers uniform, non uniform, and recharging environments with Open AI Gym.
 After `gym` has been installed, it can be installed with `pip install -e change-point`.
 Instances of uniform/non-uniform environments can then be created with